wanxinjin/wanxinjin.github.io/_pages/about.md

 -----
 #### **My Research**

-My research  focuses on developing <strong>interactive intelligence</strong>, which makes robots to
+The  research of our group is to  develop  <strong>robot interactive intelligence</strong>, which makes robots to

-- **seamlessly interact with humans**, by understanding human intent, assisting with human decision-making, improving its intelligence through human intuitive interactions, toward safe and personalized human-robot relationship;
+- **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving the personalized intelligence through  interaction with each human user, and

-- **skillfully manipulating physical objects**, by learning and planning with physical representations, touching and affecting objects with maximum dexterity while ensuring safety and controllability, toward human-level physical intelligence.
+- **dexterously manipulating objects**, by finding effective physical representations for efficient control and planning, touching and affecting objects in a safe and skillful way.

-I develop my solutions for interactive intelligence by combining a theoretical understanding of system fundamentals with empirical learning from readily accessible data.
-Our approaches are positioned at the intersection of control/optimization (model-based) and machine learning (data-driven), leveraging the complementary benefits of both.
+Our solutions to interactive intelligence combines  theoretical understanding of  fundamentals with empirical learning from readily accessible data.
+Our approaches are positioned at the intersection of control, optimization (model-based) and machine learning (data-driven), leveraging the complementary benefits of both.

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>